SaswatPadhi/pseudocode.js/README.md

 a few improvement to make it even more easier to use.

 ### Example
+To give you a sense of the grammar for pseudocode, here is an example that illustrates a quicksort algorithm:
 ```tex
 % This quicksort algorithm is extracted from Chapter 7, Introduction to Algorithms (3rd edition)
 \begin{algorithm}